ThibaultLeroyFr/DILS_genologin/README.md

 Here, the repository explains how to use the software DILS on the genologin computing cluster (genotoul)<br>

-## Launch DILS on the test dataset
+## Launch DILS on the example dataset (https://github.com/popgenomics/DILS/tree/master/example)
 The script_lanceur_DILS_test.sh is used to launch the script on the cluster.<br>
 Edit the path in the bidon.yaml to the data and where the DILS scripts are on the cluster.<br><br>
 Then launch the computation:<br>